cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 But what is R, and what are the ~~nerds~~ cool kids using it for?

-**This week, your task is to explore a few blogs about tools in R and find one package or application that you are excited about.
-It can be an analytics package, a graphics package, a specific application, or a tutorial on a topic that interests you.
-I don't expect you use of understand the package or tutorial, rather just identify a tool that would be useful given your interests.**
+**This week, your task is to explore a few blogs about tools in R and find one package or application that excites you.
+It can be an analytics package, a graphics package, a specific application, or a tutorial on a topic.
+I don't expect you to understand the package or tutorial, rather just identify a tool that will be useful given your interests.**

 Mine, personally, was the package that allows you to create comic strip graphics in R: